 Encryption and Data Storage-

-Sensitive client information and personal data is stored and backed up in a secure, encrypted system, to prevent unauthorised access.
+Sensitive client information and personal data is stored and backed up in secure, encrypted systems, to prevent unauthorised access.

 A valid security key pass is required for anyone to enter our offices.
 No member of staff can be left unsupervised in the office without a member of senior management present.
 All computers are password protected and log-in credentials are changed regularly.

-All staff are subject to a Criminal Records Bureau (CRB) check prior to employment at Lighthouse FX.
+All staff are subject to a Disclosure and Barring Service (DBS) check prior to employment at Lighthouse FX.
 Our systems only allow individuals who have been specifically granted authorisation for the purposes of fulfilling their fundamental job role, access to customer information.